imtinan39/resume_template/index.md

 Qoute of the month:

-> To a great mind, nothing is little
+> Chase purpose, not perfection